Moving (Kate Bush song): Composition

 "Moving" follows a chord progression of Dm–C–B♭–F in the verses and Dm–Am–Dm–Am in the choruses.
 Written in the key of D minor, the song is set in common time with a "slowly" tempo.
 Its instrumentation includes drums, bass, guitars and electric piano.
 "Moving" opens with fifteen seconds of whale song sampled from Songs of the Humpback Whale, an LP of recordings made by Dr. Roger S. Payne of whale vocalisations.
 In an interview with the magazine Sounds, Bush commented, "Whales say everything about 'moving'.
 It's huge and beautiful, intelligent, soft inside a tough body.
 It weighs a ton and yet it's so light it floats.
 It's the whole thing about human communication —'moving liquid, yet you are just as water'— what the Chinese say about being the cup the water moves in to.
 The whales are pure movement and pure sound, calling for something, so lonely and sad ..."

 Reception

 AllMusic and Billboard have considered "Moving" one of the best songs on The Kick Inside.
 As "Moving" was only released in Japan, sales and commercial performance were limited.
-The song failed to chart on the Oricon Singles Chart.
+The song failed to chart on the Japanese Oricon Singles Chart.